- Nearing the End of Life

-Make copies of your advance directives and give copies to all of your health caregivers.
+Make copies of your advance directives and give copies to all of your health care providers.
 Talk to your family about your wishes so they know what you want.
 Be sure your closest family members can quickly and easily find a copy of your advance directive.

 You can get more information in our document, Advance Directives.
-It can be ordered from our toll-free number or found on our website.
+It can be ordered from our toll-free number or read on our website.

 Organ and tissue donation